Electric Vehicle Regulations and Laws: A Primer for Decision Makers

 These factsheets cover state regulations and relevant federal laws and rules.
 While the state regulations listed below are all from California, they are beginning to be adopted nationwide.
 Policymakers in other states can use the information in this article to inform the development of their own policies.

-Articles concerning the Low Carbon Fuel Standard and the Environmental Protection Agency’s recently proposed tailpipe emissions will soon be added to this list.
+An article concerning the Environmental Protection Agency’s recently proposed tailpipe emissions will soon be added to this list.
 Stay tuned!

 Below you’ll find brief descriptions of state regulations first promulgated in California and now adopted in several states throughout the country; links to external resources are included.

 The Advanced Clean Cars II (ACC II) regulation builds on the Advanced Clean Cars (ACC) rule passed in 2012.
 ACC II decreases emissions by increasing EV sales via two programs: the Zero-Emission Vehicle program and the Low-Emission Vehicle program.

 Who must comply: Original equipment manufacturers (OEMs) selling more than 4,500 light- and medium-duty (MD) vehicles annually.
 Small-volume OEMs that sell fewer than 4,500 light- and MD vehicles annually in California are exempt until 2035, when the state’s 100 percent ZEV mandate comes into effect.